ELINA | Rwanda

 More than 20 years later, the country is still healing from this national trauma.
-Prison Fellowship Rwanda has been instrumental in this process, by bringing together victims and prisoners to explore ways to make restitution, heal, and forgive through the Umuvumu Tree Project, a modified version of Prison Fellowship International’s restorative justice program, the Sycamore Tree Project.
+Prison Fellowship Rwanda has been instrumental in this process, by bringing together victims and prisoners to explore ways to make restitution, heal, and forgive through the Umuvumu Tree Project, a modified version of Prison Fellowship International’s restorative justice program, the Sycamore Tree Project: Justice and Peace®: Justice and Peace.
 And now, they continue healing and transformation throughout the prisons through The Prisoner’s Journey evangelism and discipleship program, which invites prisoners to know and accept Jesus as their Savior.

 Elina made a bold and brave move to become a trained course facilitator for this The Prisoner’s Journey.
 Prison Fellowship Rwanda trained her on topics of Bible studies, psychological healing, and forgiveness.
 This gave Elina the tools she needed to forgive, and bring healing to others.

 “I have decided to forgive [the genocide prisoners] through ministering to them,” Elina says.

 For over a year, Elina has volunteered every Thursday in prison, facilitating The Prisoner’s Journey eight week study through the Gospel of Mark.

 “I am very glad that prisoners who have followed these courses are discovering a relationship with Christ and coming to know themselves and their sins.
 They repent and proceed to the forgiveness process, during which they are helped to meet the families of victims and ask for forgiveness.
 This leads to unity, reconciliation, and peaceful coexistence.”